By Jon Clark

 So many organizations we work with find themselves at the end of a history of purchasing technology they hoped would make them more secure, or possibly pursuing certifications they thought would do the trick.
 In the end, they have an appearance of being secure, but their true state of security is unimproved from where they started.
 Parameter Security works with clients from around the world to implement standards and protocols that actually protect companies’ clients and data.

 So what does all this have to do with House of the Dragon?
 Well, much like House of the Dragon is a follow up to Game of Thrones, PCI-DSS has a sequel in the works, too.
 The PCI-DSS v4.0 standard has arrived, and mandatory compliance is coming sooner than many realize.
 While it may clarify some of the issues folks find frustrating currently, it may also open a new can of worms.
-That’s why we conducted webinars around the topic and invited friends to join us with their questions and to learn more about PCI 4.0.
-You can find information about upcoming webinars and other PCI resources.
+Reach out via the form below with any questions about coming PCI compliance changes or how Parameter Security can help you to manage your PCI compliance requirements.